janpetzold/az305-learning/README.md

 - Azure Monitor Agent installed on the Windows or Linux computers.
 This agent collects events and performance data from the computer and delivers it to the Log Analytics workspace.
 - The Dependency Agent installed on the Windows or Linux computers.
 This agent collects discovered data about processes running on the computer, and external process dependencies.
 The Dependency Agent requires Azure Monitor Agent to be installed on the same machine.

 Azure Monitor Logs can be deployed centralized (one workspace), Decentralized (workspace per team) or hybrid.

 Azure Monitor Logs can be accessed in Workspace or Resource (resource, resource group, subscription) context.

-Subscription have Activity Logs

-Resources have Metrics, Logs (need to be configured)
+Subscription have Activity Logs, Resources have Metrics & Logs (need to be configured)

 Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
 Customers use Workbooks to explore the usage of an app, to do root cause analysis, put together an operational playbook, and many other tasks